UZBEKISTAN: Art lessons, talking constitute "illegal" religious activity?

 "Azamat cannot leave Uzbekistan without the exit visa, and will be criminally responsible if he does so," the acquaintance complained to Forum 18.

 Against international norms and standards, Uzbekistan uses exit visas – a Soviet-era idea - to control which of its citizens are allowed to leave the country.
 Citizens need an exit visa every two years to visit any other country apart from nine other former Soviet republics.
-The state has a blacklist of citizens who cannot leave Uzbekistan, which also includes members of various religious communities (see F18News Uzbekistan religious freedom survey http://www.forum18.org/archive.php?article_id=1862).
+The state has a list of citizens banned from leaving Uzbekistan, which also includes members of various religious communities (see F18News Uzbekistan religious freedom survey http://www.forum18.org/archive.php?article_id=1862).

 Officials at Tashkent Visa Department refused to put Forum 18 through to Major Abdullayev or any other official to discuss the case on 28 and 29 January.
 An official of the Department on 29 January, after numerous calls, told Forum 18 that it should send its questions in writing.
 (END)